EdwardLiuyc/StaticMapping/README.md

 - trajectory and loop closure edges in rviz
 - Kitti evaluation
 - separate normal estimation from icp_fast, then we can no longer do it again in submap matching
-- seperate map_builder class into several smaller classes
+- seperate map_builder class into several smaller classes : map_option_loader / front_end / back_end
 - preprocessor: remove points under the ground
 - Fix bug for bool parameters of registrators
 - use glog or other logging lib instead of print macro